Get a full Dropbox share (approx. US$23) for each referral this June.

 The main difference between blue hydrogen and green hydrogen is how they are produced and their associated carbon emissions.

-Blue hydrogen, on the other hand, is produced from natural gas through a process called steam methane reforming (SMR).
+Blue hydrogen is produced from natural gas through a process called steam methane reforming (SMR).
 During SMR, natural gas is mixed with steam and heated, causing a chemical reaction that produces hydrogen and carbon dioxide (CO2).
 The CO2 is captured and stored or utilised in industrial processes, which can reduce its overall emissions.
 While blue hydrogen is not a zero-emissions fuel, it can be considered a low-carbon fuel because the emissions associated with SMR can be offset through carbon capture and storage (CCS) or utilisation (CCU).

-Which Australian companies are investing in blue hydrogen?
+Which ASX-listed companies are investing in blue hydrogen?

 Here are some Australian companies that are investing in blue hydrogen: